CALCAP Lending, LLC can help you earn 8,10% or more by learning how to invest in private loans.

 Next, as we get closer to the loan closing, you will receive the lender loan documents.
 This includes required Department of Real Estate disclosures and information needed by our loan servicer to adequately document the borrower loan documents.
 You will complete, sign and return those documents as well.
 Just after these are signed, you will proceed to wire your loan funds to the title company per the specified wire instructions.
 It is important that the funds are wired directly from your financial institution rather than transmitted by check or cashier’s check so there will not be any delay in closing.
 We will notify you when the loan is funded and recorded by the county.
 Within a month after closing, you will receive your first statement and monthly interest check from the loan servicing company.

 Basics of Investing

 There are seven essential elements of Trust Deed Investments:

 Knowledge, experience and integrity of the Mortgage Loan Broker through whom the transaction may be made or arranged.
-CALCAP Financial, Inc is a DRE licensed mortgage broker and experienced in trust deed investments.
+CALCAP Lending, LLC, Inc is a DRE licensed mortgage broker and experienced in trust deed investments.
 Check your broker on the DRE website to ensure their license is in good standing.

 2) Knowledge, Experience, and Integrity from the Mortgage Company

 Market value and equity in the Property and the security for your loan.
 We perform appraisals of the property so you know the value of the property, “as-is”, and in the case of rehabiliation loans, the “after rehab” value also.
 It is important to know how much equity the borrower has to increase the safety of your investment.